|Grapegrower & Winemaker||Wine & Viticulture Journal||Wine Industry Directory||

 ||Daily Wine News||

 The Australian & New Zealand Grapegrower & Winemaker

-To find out, make you sure grab the November issue of Grapegrower and Winemaker magazine - or head online to access the article here.
+To read the whole story make you sure grab the December issue of Grapegrower & Winemaker magazine - or head online to access the article here.

 And feel free reach out to Nathan Gogoll (the magazine editor) via email.

 Not a subscriber?
 Visit www.winetitles.com.au/gwm or email email@example.com to subscribe today to the wine industry's leading information resource package and guarantee your copy of the October 2016 issue.

 More than 2,000 key Grapegrower & Winemaker archived articles are now included with each subscription.
 These can also be purchased individually at www.winetitles.com.au/gwm.

 The focus of our last issue for 2016 is risk management.
 We assigned the task of writing on this topic to our regular writer Cathy Howard who has drawn on her experience on both sides of the contract winemaking sector to offer readers some advice in managing the risks associated with using such facilities.

 Still on the topic of risk management is an article written by yours truly on some recently concluded research at The University of Adelaide which explored the potential of natural flavour additives in wine production to boost quality in years when juices fail to reach desired expectations.
 Sure, such additives are currently illegal, but you might be surprised to learn that the research showed consumers would be quite open to the idea of having them in their wine if it meant their risk of consuming a less-than-perfect product would be nil.